 5. Make sure your credit is always active

 Your credit cannot be assessed if you don’t use it.
-No credit assessment means no credit score, and no credit score means that banks won’t have any basis for giving you a loan.
-Since they cannot determine how well you manage your finances, granting you a loan or a credit card will be very difficult.
+No credit assessment means no credit score, and no credit score means that banks can’t ascertain your payment conduct when assessing your loan application.
+Since they cannot determine how well you manage your finances, granting you a loan or a credit card will be difficult.

 If are a first-time borrower and have no existing credit records, your credit bureau report will reflect credit rating of CX, which means there is insufficient information to determine a credit score.

 Many will think that it’s good not to owe banks any debts and those with no credit facilities should be classified as good quality borrowers.
 On the contrary, most banks will be reluctant to extend financing to first-time borrowers with no credit profile as they can’t establish whether if they are good paymasters.

 6. Try to limit the number of cards and credit limit you have